Find Affordable College Courses

 While working on their Bachelor's Degree, health science majors at Stockton State accumulate an average of around $21,911 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $230.

-Out of the 14 schools in New Jersey that were part of this year’s ranking, Rutgers University - Camden landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Rutgers University - Camden is a great place for health sciences and services students working on their bachelor’s degree.
 Located in the small city of Camden, Rutgers Camden is a public school with a moderately-sized student population.

 Of the 130 students majoring in health science at Rutgers Camden, 24% are male and 76% are female.